 LOCAL COMMUNITY RESOURCES

 Local Parks and Recreation

 Many city and county recreation programs provide opportunities that not only help build social skills and peer relationships, they can also be a form of respite for the family.
 Classes and events are typically listed by age: preschool, youth/teen, and adult.

 Libraries

 Local libraries offer a variety of free events, classes and learning opportunities for children and adults of all ages, as well as computer and internet connection.

-Special Needs Camp Directory
+Inclusive Camp Directory

-Center for Children with Special Needs has a statewide directory of camps, including tips for parents on what to expect and how to prepare: cshcn.org/resources-contacts/summer-camp-directory
+The Arc of Washington has a northwest based directory of camps for individuals with disabilities and inclusive activities.
+Learn more at https://arcwa.org/parent-to-parent/info-resources/.

 Special Olympics

 Year-round sports training and athletic competition, as well as school-based Unified programs (see right).
 Learn more: at: specialolympicswashington.org or 206-362-4949.

 YMCA

 From Zumba classes and yoga to swimming, dance, and more, YMCA welcomes people of all abilities to participate in activities and classes.
 Ask about reduced rates for low income households and waivers for anyone who accompanies your family member to provide support.